DelroyGayle/Biblia-Posters-PP5/README.md

 ```

-However, anyone visiting *the live site during the true dates as shown above*, will see the banners and discounts in action!

 </details>

-Because of the submission date of this project, *February dates* were tested and shown above for the sake of documentation.
+* Let me reiterate, that because of the submission date of this project, *February dates* were used for testing purposes and for the sake of documentation.
-However, anyone visiting *the live site during the true dates as shown above*, will see the banners and discounts in action!
+* However, **anyone visiting *the live site during the true dates of these events as shown above*, will see the banners and discounts in action!**

 #### Newsletter